What services does Career Services provide?

 Follow the instructions to log in to Handshake here.
 If you’re a current student, you already have a Handshake account and will log in with your Boise State credentials.
 If you’re an alumni, you will need to create an account.

 Both offices can assist in your major selection.
 Which office you should visit for one-on-one assistance depends upon what you need.
 If you have questions about classes, degree plans, or the academic experience of a major, an academic advisor at the Advising and Academic Support Center will be best equipped to help you.
-If you need help assessing your interests, abilities, or work values, identifying and researching available career paths, or planning for a career, a career counselor at the Career Center will be best equipped to help you.
+If you need help assessing your interests, abilities, or work values, identifying and researching available career paths, or planning for a career, a career counselor at Career Services will be best equipped to help you.

 Career assessments are used as part of the career counseling process, so in order to access the assessment, you’ll need to schedule an appointment with a career counselor.
 Your career counselor will help you determine what assessment is appropriate to meet your needs, discuss goals and objectives for completing the assessment, and review the results with you.